zenrocklabs/zenrock-docs/docs/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-Here we are covering the Zenrock protocol stack, including zrChain and zrSign - Zenrock's products to expose the power of MPC to the masses.
+Here we are covering the Zenrock protocol stack, including zrChain, zenBTC and zenTP - Zenrock's products to expose the power of MPC to the masses.

 ## Contributing to Zenrock Docs